weeniemount/text-app-PWA/README.md

 # Text PWA App

-Just a text editor for Chrome OS and Chrome and the Web. originally from [text-app](https://github.com/GoogleChromeLabs/text-app) made by GoogleChromeLabs
+Just a text editor for Chrome OS and Chrome and the Web. hard fork of [text-app](https://github.com/GoogleChromeLabs/text-app) made by GoogleChromeLabs

 # how to run